Harry Potter Cast: Where Are They Now?

 Sadly, in the years since Harry Potter has ended, we've lost several of the amazing actors who have appeared in the films.

 Of course, the wonderfully talented Richard Harris, who played the original Dumbledore in the films, passed away in 2002.
-He dies not long after completing Harry Potter and the Chamber of Secrets.
+He passed away not long after completing Harry Potter and the Chamber of Secrets.

 Many of us were stricken with grief after the announcement of Alan Rickman's (Severus Snape) death in 2016.
 Rickman had silently been suffering from pancreatic cancer until his death, and fans and co-stars alike were shocked and heartbroken to hear of his passing.
 Rickman had quite a prolific career; he acted in over 70 films and TV shows before his untimely death.

-2017 has already seen the loss of another beloved star; John Hurt (Ollivander) passed away in January.
+2017 also saw the loss of another beloved star; John Hurt (Ollivander) passed away in January.
 The cause of his death is yet to be determined, but it was known that he was also suffering from pancreatic cancer (making him the third cast member to have suffered with this disease) in 2015.
 Hurt was another well-known actor, having a career which spanned six decades.

 .Other cast members who have since passed away include: